tsansome/data-templator/readme.md

 The templator uses [Mustache](https://www.npmjs.com/package/mustache) under the covers to use your config defined in step 1 and apply it to a template that a template author has defined.

 Let's see an example of how we could use it.
-Suppose the template your wishing to invoke requires that you specify the target table to insert the data into.
+Suppose the template you're wishing to invoke requires that you specify the target table to insert the data into.
 You know that the target table is going to be named the same as the source table name.
 We could define this in mustache with:

 ```json
 "target": {